michK/PythonCLIScripts/README.md

 ## Getting Started

-To run the scripts, you will need the [Click](https://click.palletsprojects.com/en/7.x/) Python module, which can be installed with
+To run the scripts, you will need the [Click](https://click.palletsprojects.com/en/7.x/) Python package, which can be installed with

 ```
 pip install click